KMRH47/PointZOld/README.md

 ### Is PointZ on Google Play and App store?

-No. Maybe in the future, but I'd rather upload releases here on GitLab.
+No. Maybe in the future, but I'd rather upload releases here on GitHub.

 ### Is  PointZ free?